Stacy Loeb, MD, MSc

 Assistant Professor – Section on Value and Effectiveness

-Dr. Stacy Loeb is an Assistant Professor of Urology and Population Health at New York University (NYU), specializing in prostate cancer.
+Dr. Stacy Loeb is an Assistant Professor of Urology and Population Health at New York University (NYU), specializing in prostate cancer and men's health.
 Dr. Loeb completed her urology residency training at Johns Hopkins and subsequently received a Masters of Science in Comparative Effectiveness Research at NYU.
-She has a K07 grant from the National Cancer Institute to study active surveillance for prostate cancer.
-Her research is also supported by the Laura and Isaac Perlmutter NYU Cancer Center and Louis Feil Charitable Lead Trust.
+She has a K07 grant from the National Cancer Institute to study active surveillance for prostate cancer, and a Young Investigator Award from the Prostate Cancer Foundation to study digital media in prostate cancer.
+Her research is also supported by the Laura and Isaac Perlmutter NYU Cancer Center and the Louis Feil Charitable Lead Trust.